 The ACLU-MS's Legal Department represents individuals whose rights have been denied.
 Most of our clients are ordinary people who have suffered a violation of their rights and have decided to fight for justice.

 Please read this information carefully to find out the kinds of cases we accept, and how to have the ACLU of Mississippi consider your case.
-If you believe your case may be the kind of case we accept, feel free to use our online form to Get Legal Help.
+If you believe your case may be the kind of case we accept, feel free to use our online form to file your complaint.
 If we need more information, we will call you.
 We will let you know as soon as possible as to whether or not we can accept your case, although there may be some delay because of limited resources.

 What Are Civil Liberties?